Drug information provided by: Micromedex

 Make sure your doctor knows if you are pregnant or planning to get pregnant before you start using this medicine for a fingernail or toenail infection.
 The oral capsule or tablet should not be used to treat onychomycosis in pregnant women or those who are planning to get pregnant.
 Use an effective form of birth control while you are using this medicine and for 2 months after you stop using it.
 If you think you have become pregnant while using the medicine, tell your doctor right away.

-Check with your doctor right away if you are having chest pain, decreased urine output, dilated neck veins, extreme fatigue, irregular breathing, an irregular heartbeat, shortness of breath, swelling of the face, fingers, feet, or lower legs, tightness in the chest, troubled breathing, or weight gain.
+Check with your doctor right away if you are having chest pain, decreased urine output, dilated neck veins, extreme fatigue, irregular breathing, an irregular heartbeat, shortness of breath, swelling of the face, fingers, feet, or lower legs, tightness in the chest, trouble breathing, or weight gain.
 These could be symptoms of a side effect called congestive heart failure.

 Rarely, this medicine may cause severe liver problems.
 Check with your doctor right away if you are having more than one of these symptoms: stomach pain or tenderness, clay-colored stools, dark urine, decreased appetite, fever, headache, itching, loss of appetite, nausea and vomiting, skin rash, swelling of the feet or lower legs, unusual tiredness or weakness, or yellow eyes or skin.